 If we fail to comply with Nasdaq's continued listing standards, we may be delisted and our common stock will trade, if at all, only on the over-the-counter market, such as the OTC Bulletin Board or OTCQX market, and then only if one or more registered broker-dealer market makers comply with quotation requirements.
 In addition, delisting of our common stock could depress our stock price, substantially limit liquidity of our common stock and materially adversely affect our ability to raise capital on terms acceptable to us, or at all.
-Finally, delisting of our common stock becoming a "penny stock" under the Exchange Act.
+Finally, delisting of our common stock could result in our common stock becoming a "penny stock" under the Exchange Act.